s3nt1n3lz21/BaldursGateAI/README.md

  The following logic is applied to all spells cast to make sure they are not wasted if the enemy has a spell blocking spell active.

- If the spell level is 4 or lower, don't cast it if the enemy has Globe of Invulnerability.
+ If the spell level is 4 or lower, cast it if the enemy doesn't have Globe of Invulnerability.  !CheckStatGT(LastSeenBy(Myself),0,MINORGLOBE)
- If the spell is a debuff spell, don't cast it if the enemy has Spell Deflection.
+ If the spell is a debuff spell, cast it if the enemy doesn't have Spell Deflection.  !CheckStatGT(LastSeenBy(Myself),0,WIZARD_SPELL_DEFLECTION)
- If the spell is an offensive or debuff spell, don't cast it if the enemy has Spell Turning.
+ If the spell is an offensive or debuff spell, cast it if the enemy doesn't have Spell Turning.  !CheckStat(LastSeenBy(Myself),0,WIZARD_SPELL_TURNING)
- If the spell is of X magic school, don't cast it if the enemy has Spell Immunity to magic school X.
+ If the spell is of X magic school, cast it if the enemy doesn't have Spell Immunity to magic school X.  !CheckStat(LastSeenBy(Myself),X,WIZARD_SPELL_IMMUNITY)
- If the spell is magic missile, don't cast it if the enemy has Shield.
+ If the spell is magic missile, cast it if the enemy doesn't have Shield.  !CheckSpellState(LastSeenBy(Myself),WIZARD_SHIELD)

  If the spell is remove magic or dispel magic, cast it if the enemy has a magical buff (including Shield)
  If the spell is a spell breach type spell, cast it if the enemy has a spell blocking spell (not including Shield)

+ Spell Schools
+ 1 =
+ 2 =
+ 3 =
+ 4 =
+ 5 =
+ 6 =
+ 7 =
+ 8 =

  ### Useful links